Installing and Using Construction Lines For Blender

 As previously noted, it is possible to split faces of existing geometry by drawing a line across an existing face, in Edit mode.
 It is also possible to divide faces with new shape geometry and add shapes to existing geometry, thus extending them.

 NB. splitting a face is not always possible as Blender sometimes requires extra geometry to make this work.
 For instance, placing a new shape, unconnected to an existing face edge, will not divide the space.
 A feature to automatically add any extra geometry required to correctly split a face is currently in development for Construction Lines.

 Objects can be moved around in 3D space by snapping to and selecting an object.
 The object will then be dragged from this snap point.
 The Snap point can either be a vertex, edge, edge center, face, or a point along an edge.

 Pressing G, M, or selecting Move from the context menu will allow the object to be dragged around the model view and snapped to any object or guide.
 This is very powerful for making precision object moves.

 "/2" Typed Input

 Advanced Measurement And Guide Setting

 Measurements can also include addition, subtraction, division, or multiplication by using the +, -, / and * operations.
-To divide a measurement in half simply click and drag in a direction, then type "/2" and hit enter.
+To divide a measurement in half simply click and drag in a direction, press Enter to enter input mode, then type "/2" and hit Enter again.
 Typing "/3" will divide the space to a third and "/4" to a quarter.
 Construction Lines allows for floating-point numbers so very precise measurements can be set.

 Guide Point Half Way Along Measured Length